infochimps-labs/ironfan/ELB.md

 ## SSL policy

 The SSL policy control in Ironfan is very rudimentary.
-You may control which ciphers are explicitly disallowed as follows
+You may control which ciphers are explicitly allowed or disallowed as follows

     elastic_load_balancer "sparky-elb" do
       ...
+      allowed_ciphers(%w[ Protocol-SSLv3 Protocol-TLSv1 RC4-MD5 RC4-SHA ])
-      disallowed_ciphers(%w[ RC4-SHA ])
+      disallowed_ciphers(%w[ AES128-SHA ])
       ...
     end

-Note that the default behavior is to disallow ciphers that are hypothetically vulnerable to the [BEAST attack](http://vnhacker.blogspot.com/2011/09/beast.html).
+Note that the default behavior is to allow a standard "safe" list of ciphers supported by most modern browsers, and to disallow ciphers that are hypothetically vulnerable to the [BEAST attack](http://vnhacker.blogspot.com/2011/09/beast.html) and RC4 attacks (http://en.wikipedia.org/wiki/Transport_Layer_Security#RC4_attacks).
 You probably don't want or need to change it.

+NOTE: If you do call allowed_ciphers or disallowed_ciphers, you will be overriding the built-in defaults and will need to specify the complete list of allowed or disallowed ciphers instead of just the ones you want to add or remove from the list.

 ## How do port mappings work?